DanielCuevas1822/LandingReact/README.md

 # LandingReact

-_It is a simple responsive page made in React to practice some concepts._
+_It is a simple responsive landing page made in React to practice some concepts._

 _Concepts learned in this proyect:_